-Example 26 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: receive a second request from a second client for an identity of the first data subject associated with a first dynamically-changing temporally unique identifier of the one or more dynamically-changing temporally unique identifiers during the first time period; determine that the second request is authorized; and grant, the ability of the second client to determine the identity of the first data subject during the first time period.
+Example 26 includes the subject matter of example 12, wherein the instructions further cause the one or more pro- 60 cessing units to: receive, over the network, a second request from a second client for an identity of the first data subject associated with the first generated identifier during the first time period; determine that the second request is authorized; and grant, over the network, the ability of the second client to 65 determine the identity of the first data subject during the first time period.

-Example 27 includes the subject matter of example 26, wherein the instructions further cause the one or more processing units to: revoke the ability of the second client to determine the identity of the first data subject during the first time period.
+Example 27 includes the subject matter of example 26, wherein the instructions further cause the one or more processing units to: revoke, over the network, the ability of the second client to determine the identity of the first data subject during the first time period.

-Example 28 includes the subject matter of example 15, wherein the instructions further cause the one or more processing units to: revoke, the ability of the second client to determine the requested one or more data attributes associated with the first dynamically-changing temporally unique identifier during the second time period.
+Example 28 includes the subject matter of example 15, wherein the instructions further cause the one or more processing units to: revoke, over the network, the ability of the second client to determine the requested one or more data attributes associated with the first generated identifier during the second time period.

-Example 29 includes the subject matter of example 13, wherein the first dynamically-changing temporally unique identifier is not derived from any of the one or more data attributes associated with the first dynamically-changing temporally unique identifier.
+Example 29 includes the subject matter of example 13, wherein the first generated identifier is not mathematically derived from any of the one or more data attributes associated with the first generated identifier.

-Example 30 includes the subject matter of example 12, wherein a first dynamically-changing temporally unique identifier of the one or more dynamically-changing temporally unique identifiers comprises a primary identifier for the first data subject.
+Example 30 includes the subject matter of example 12, wherein the first generated identifier comprises a primary identifier for the first data subject.

-Example 31 is a system, comprising: a communication interface for sending and receiving data; one or more memory elements having, stored therein, computer program code; and one or more processing units operatively coupled to the one or more memory elements and configured to execute instructions in the computer program code that cause the one or more processing units to: generate or receive a first dynamicallychanging, temporally unique identifier; associate the first dynamically-changing, temporally unique identifier with a first data subject; associate one or more data attributes with the first dynamically-changing, temporally unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first dynamically-changing, temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in at it one of the one or more memory elements, the first dynamically-changing, temporally unique identifier, the one or more data attributes, and the first time period data; and send the one or more data attributes to a first client.
+Example 31 is a system, comprising: a communication 20 interface for sending data over a network; a memory having, stored therein, computer program code; and one or more processing units operatively coupled to the memory and configured to execute instructions in the computer program code that cause the one or more processing units to: generate a first temporally unique identifier; associate the first temporally unique identifier with a first data subject; associate one or more data attributes with the first temporally unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in the memory, the first temporally unique identifier, the one or more data attributes, and the first time period data; and send the first temporally unique identifier and the one or more data attributes over the network to a first client.

-Example 32 includes the subject matter of example 31, wherein the instructions to generate a first dynamically-changing, temporally unique identifier are executed based on at least one of the following: time, purpose, and location.
+Example 32 includes the subject matter of example 31, wherein the instructions to generate a first temporally unique identifier are executed based on at least one of the following: time, purpose, and location.

-Example 33 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: terminate the first dynamically-changing, temporally unique identifier's ability to retrieve the associated one or more data attributes.
+Example 33 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: terminate the first temporally unique identifier's ability to identify the first data subject and retrieve the associated one or more data attributes.

-Example 34 includes the subject matter of example 33, wherein the instructions to terminate the first dynamically-changing, temporally unique identifier's ability to retrieve the associated one or more data attributes are executed based on at least one of the following: time, purpose, and location.
+Example 34 includes the subject matter of example 33, wherein the instructions to terminate the first temporally unique identifier's ability to identify the first data subject and retrieve the associated one or more data attributes are executed based on at least one of the following: time, purpose, and location.

-Example 35 includes the subject matter of example 31, wherein at least one of the one or more data attributes associated with the first dynamically-changing, temporally unique identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject.
+Example 35 includes the subject matter of example 31, wherein at least one of the one or more data attributes associated with the first temporally unique identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject.